http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 Inputs

-dp - DevProc structure as returned by GetDeviceProc().
+dp - DevProc structure as returned by GetDeviceProc(), or NULL.

 Result